 • Books (hardcover and soft cover in good condition);

 • Fluorescent bulbs; compact fluorescent bulbs

 • Items containing mercury(thermometers, thermostats, also elemental mercury); and

 • Non-alkaline batteries (rechargeable batteries, etc.).

-Most waste can be recycled curbside on Wednesday and Thursdays,dropped of at Milton’s Department of Public Works (DPW) located at 629 Randolph Ave. the first Saturday of each month or at other nearby stores and recycling centers (locate via Earth 911 now).
+Most waste can be recycled curbside (see form for street collection schedule), dropped of at Milton’s Department of Public Works (DPW) located at 629 Randolph Ave. the first Saturday of each month, or at other nearby stores and recycling centers (locate via Earth 911 now).
 Here is another resource for how to recycle unwanted materials that cannot go in the recycle bin.

 Textiles (nice or worn, as long as they are clean) can be dropped off anytime at any one of the white bins located in the parking lots at ALL Milton Public Schools (except Tucker – due to limited space).